The Art of the Deal: Questions of veracity

-Chapter six, "Grand Hyatt" tells the story of Trump's true first big deal.
-Without it, the book opined, "I’d probably be back in Brooklyn today, collecting rents."
+Chapter six, "Grand Hyatt", tells the story of Trump's true first big deal.
+Without it, the book opined, "I'd probably be back in Brooklyn today, collecting rents."
 In his 1992 biography of Trump, journalist Wayne Barrett, who had covered the project in detail, took issue with many of the book's claims.
-In particular, he noted the absence of nearly all the key players—from New York governor Hugh Carey, a longtime Trump-family crony, to city planners betting their careers on the novel private-public partnership, to Trump's omnipresent number two, Louise Sunshine (herself Carey's former chief fundraiser).
+In particular, he noted the absence of nearly all the key players—from New York governor Hugh Carey, a longtime Trump family associate, to city planners betting their careers on the novel private-public partnership, to Louise Sunshine, Carey's former chief fundraiser.
 "In The Art of the Deal," Barrett wrote, "it was as if Donald walked out onstage alone."

-Chapter seven, "Trump Tower," opens with a fully-hatched plan.
-"In order to put up the building I had in mind," Trump takes us through his thinking, "I was going to have to assemble several ... adjacent pieces—and then seek numerous zoning variances."
-George Ross, one of Trump's lawyers on the project and later his lieutenant on The Apprentice, seasons 1-5, recalled the process differently.
-Where Trump depicted himself expertly pouring over his "air-rights contract" and "discover[ing] an unexpected bonus," Ross wrote: "I enlightened Donald about the zoning laws that permitted one owner to sell and transfer unused building rights (commonly called air rights)."
-One key step involved the adjacent Tiffany store.
-"Unfortunately, I didn’t know anyone at Tiffany," Trump wrote, "and the owner, Walter Hoving, was known not only as a legendary retailer but also as a difficult, demanding, mercurial guy."
-Nonetheless, the tyro cold-called Hoving and tricked him into a one-sided deal.
-Per Ross, however, the transaction was aboveboard and owed entirely to Trump's well-connected elder: "Donald's father and Walter Hoving had done some business together and Donald's father suggested to Donald that he could work out a fair deal with Hoving in a short period of time."
+Chapter seven, "Trump Tower," opens with a fully hatched plan.
+"In order to put up the building I had in mind, I was going to have to assemble several ... adjacent pieces—and then seek numerous zoning variances."
+George Ross, one of Trump's lawyers on the project and later his lieutenant on The Apprentice, seasons 1–5, recalled the process differently.
+Where Trump depicted himself expertly poring over his "air-rights contract" and "discover[ing] an unexpected bonus," Ross wrote: "I enlightened Donald about the zoning laws that permitted one owner to sell and transfer unused building rights (commonly called air rights)."
+One key step involved the adjacent Tiffany's store.
+"Unfortunately, I didn't know anyone at Tiffany," Trump wrote, "and the owner, Walter Hoving, was known not only as a legendary retailer but also as a difficult, demanding, mercurial guy."
+Trump claimed that he cold-called Hoving and tricked him into a one-sided deal.
+Per Ross, however, the transaction was aboveboard and owed entirely to Fred Trump's business connections: "Donald's father and Walter Hoving had done some business together and Donald's father suggested to Donald that he could work out a fair deal with Hoving in a short period of time."